2019- 2020 NLDP Session Schedule

 Group Facilitation and Team Building for Stronger Neighborhoods

 This session will help participants to understand facilitation as a leadership tool by demonstrating ways it can influence group dynamics.
 It will look at the differences between reflective and non-reflective listening, dialogue versus discussion and how different models of facilitation can impact judgment and behavior in meetings.

-The Foundations of Human Capital Development: Volunteerism, Self Care & Quality Board Participation
+The Foundations of Human Capital Development: Volunteerism, Quality Board Participation and Self Care

 Human capital helps drive change and this session takes a look at ways to recruit and engage volunteers to your project while being sensitive to their needs and avoiding volunteer burnout.
 It will also cover how, as a leader, you can avoid your own burnout by caring for your mental and physical well being.
 Finally, this session will provide skills that are necessary for moving into a position of leadership and administration as a board member of various organizations.